izznogooood/log-spindown/README.md

 Edit "log-spindown" to include or exclude your HDD's, save and exit.
 (Ctrl-x, y, enter)

-*For a permanent log: Change /tmp to /var/log in both log-spindown & log-spindown.daily.
+*For a permanent log (/tmp disapears when you reboot): Change /tmp to /var/log in both log-spindown & log-spindown.daily.
 Keep in mind this wakes the system drive.
 If your system is on a SSD this is irrelevant)*

     sudo chown root:root *
     sudo chmod 755 *